Australia's first Landscape Enterprise Network announced in NSW Hunter Region

 Scaling Landscape Enterprise Networks in Australia

-Through its partnership with 3Keel, SEAOAK Consulting will lead the establishment and operation of LENs initiatives nationally, adapting the European model to Australian landscapes, markets, and environmental priorities.
+In partnership with 3Keel, SEAOAK Consulting will lead the establishment and operation of LENs initiatives nationally, adapting the European model to Australian landscapes, markets, and environmental priorities.

 Murray, NSW — focusing on drought resilience

-Queensland — focusing on coastal landscapes
+Mackay, QLD — focusing on coastal landscapes

 “We’re excited to see LENs launched in Australia in partnership with SEAOAK.
 We recognise that Australia faces landscape challenges, but there are also enormous opportunities for collaborative, market-led solutions which LENs can efficiently help to unlock” - Donald Lunan, CEO of LENs